andrewthauer/dotfiles/README.md

 ## Structure

-The dotfiles are mostly organzied modules by topic folder.
+The dotfiles are mostly organized by topics.
 The following directories do not follow the specific topic organization:

 - `bin` - Contains various scripts (added to `$PATH`)
 - `modules` - Contains modules & plugins
 - `local` (git ignored) - Used for local environment customizations
-- `repos` (git ignored) - External package dependencies
+- `repos` (git ignored) - External dependencies (downloaded)
-- `zfunc` (git ignored) - Contains common shell settings & features that work in `bash`, `zsh`, etc.
+- `zfunc` (git ignored) - Added to zsh's `fpath`

 ## Customization